Takeaways

 S. cerevisiae has a relatively small genome and was the first eukaryotic organism to have its entire genome sequenced in 1996.[11]
 The yeast contains about 6,000 genes, and many of these genes share similarities with human genes, making S. cerevisiae a useful tool for genetic research.[12]

-Scientists use this yeast as a model organism to investigate human diseases.
+Scientists use this yeast as a model organism to investigate human diseases.[13]
 They can study gene functions in a simple system, which has led to several important discoveries.
-This research has improved our understanding of cancer, aging, and other complex biological processes3.
+This research has improved our understanding of cancer, aging, and other complex biological processes.

 Feature | S. cerevisiae | Other Yeasts |